aw3410/pltproject/README.txt

 𝛿(s_alpha, [0-9]) → s_alpha
 𝛿(s_alpha, [a-z]) → s_alpha

+Part 4 Description

-In order to run a scanner like the one described above, you would need to follow the following installation steps:
+In order to run a scanner like the one described in shell.sh, you would need to follow the following installation steps:
 Installation Steps for Mac:
-Install homebrew
+1. Install homebrew
-Install bash (if needed)
+2. Install bash (if needed)
-Install python with brew install python
+3. Install python with brew install python